Sol (Roman mythology): Sol Invictus

 Sol Invictus (English translated as "Unconquered Sun") was long thought to have been a foreign state-supported sun god introduced from either Emesa or Palmyra in Syria by the emperor Aurelian in 274 and overshadowing other Eastern cults in importance, until the abolition of classical Roman religion under Theodosius I. However the evidence for this is meager at best, and the notion that Aurelian introduced a new cult of the sun ignores the abundant evidence on coins, in images, in inscriptions, and in other sources for a strong presence of the sun god in Rome throughout the imperial period.
 (Note: Gordon & Wallraff (2006) cite Hijmans (1996).)
 Tertullian (died 220 CE) writes that the Circus Maximus was dedicated primarily to Sol.
 During the reign of Aurelian, a new College of Pontiffs for Sol was established.
-There is some debate over the significance of the date December 21 for the cult of Sol.
-According to a single, late source, the Romans held a festival on December 21 of Dies Natalis Invicti, "the birthday of the unconquered one."
+There is some debate over the significance of the date 21 December for the cult of Sol.
+According to a single, late source, the Romans held a festival on 21 December of Dies Natalis Invicti, "the birthday of the unconquered one."
 Most scholars assume Sol Invictus was meant, although our source for this festival does not state so explicitly.
 (Note: The Natalis Invicti is mentioned only in the Calendar of Philocalus, which dates to 354 CE.)

-December 25 was commonly indicated as the date of the winter solstice, (Note: When Julius Caesar introduced the Julian calendar in 45 BCE, December 25 was approximately the date of the solstice.
-In modern times, the solstice falls on December 21 or 22.) with the first detectable lengthening of daylight hours.
+25 December was commonly indicated as the date of the winter solstice, (Note: When Julius Caesar introduced the Julian calendar in 45 BCE, 25 December was approximately the date of the solstice.
+In modern times, the solstice falls on 21 or 22 December.) with the first detectable lengthening of daylight hours.
 The Philocalian calendar of AD 354, part VI, gives a festival of Natalis Invicti on 25 December.
 There is limited evidence that this festival was celebrated before the mid-4th century.
 (Note: "An inscription of unique interest from the reign of Licinius embodies the official prescription for the annual celebration by his army of a festival of Sol Invictus on December 19".
-The inscription actually prescribes an annual offering to Sol on November 18 (die XIV Kal(endis) Decemb(ribus), i.e., on the fourteenth day before the Kalends of December).)
-The same Philocalian calendar, part VIII, also mentions the birth of Jesus Christ, stating that the "Lord Jesus Christ was born eight days before the calends of January" (that is, on December 25).
-Since the 12th century, there have been speculations that the near-solstice date of 25 December for Christmas was selected because it was the date of the festival of Dies Natalis Solis Invicti, but historians of late antiquity make no mention of this, and others speculate Aurelian chose December 25 to shadow early Christian celebrations already on the rise.
-When the festival on December 25 was instituted is not clear, which makes it hard to assess what impact (if any) it had on the establishment of Christmas.
+The inscription actually prescribes an annual offering to Sol on 18 November (die XIV Kal(endis) Decemb(ribus), i.e., on the fourteenth day before the Kalends of December).)
+The same Philocalian calendar, part VIII, also mentions the birth of Jesus Christ, stating that the "Lord Jesus Christ was born eight days before the calends of January" (that is, on 25 December).
+Since the 12th century, there have been speculations that the near-solstice date of 25 December for Christmas was selected because it was the date of the festival of Dies Natalis Solis Invicti, but historians of late antiquity make no mention of this, and others speculate Aurelian chose 25 December to shadow early Christian celebrations already on the rise.
+When the festival on 25 December was instituted is not clear, which makes it hard to assess what impact (if any) it had on the establishment of Christmas.